Adding a corner shower shelf to any bathroom is a quick, effective way to add more storage space and stylish touch.

 Below is a tutorial to show one way you can easily install a functional and beautiful tile corner shelf for little cost and time as you’re tiling your tub surround/shower.

-How to build a tile shower shelf
+How to build a tile corner shower shelf

 Step 1: How to choose the best corner

 Pro Tip: A good rule of thumb is to place a shower corner shelf at about the chest-height of the average user of the shower, although you should choose the height that makes the most sense for you and your space.

-Step 2: Tiling process
+Step 2: Begin the tiling process

 Tile enough columns, horizontally, up to that height so that the corner shelf piece can rest levelly and securely when placed.

 Step 3: Measure and cut your white marble tile for corner